ParadigmFoundation/zaidan-dealer-specification/README.md

 These requirements are intended to motivate strong guarantees of compatibility between clients and servers and ensure maximum levels of safety for the operators of each: traders and dealers that implement this API.

 -   Implementations MUST implement all methods under the `dealer` namespace (see [Methods](#methods)).
--   All supported assets MUST each have a unique string identifier called a "ticker" (e.g. DAI, ZRX, WETH).
+-   Implementations MUST implement all public object schematics (see [Schemas](#schemas)).
 -   Implementations MUST use the canonical 0x v3 addresses for the active Ethereum network (not yet deployed).
+-   Implementations MUST support asset settlement according to relevant sections in this document and [ZEIP-18](https://github.com/0xProject/ZEIPs/blob/master/ZEIPS/ZEIP-18.md).
 -   Implementations MUST only support ERC-20 assets (subject to change in future major API versions).
+-   All supported assets MUST each have a unique string identifier called a "ticker" (e.g. DAI, ZRX, WETH).
 -   Implementations MUST use arbitrary precision (or sufficiently precise fixed-precision) representations for integers.
--   Implementations MUST NOT use floating points anywhere in the public API, with the exception of UNIX timestamps.
+-   Implementations MUST NOT use floating points in the public API, except where denoting units of time.
 -   Implementations MAY support batch requests, in accordance with the JSONRPC 2.0 specification.
 -   Implementations SHOULD support Ether (ETH) trading, and if so, MUST do so via the canonical [WETH contract](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2) for the active network.
 -   Implementations MAY require that quote requests include the potential taker's address.